sszhang72/gitpractice/readme.txt

 <<<<<<< HEAD
 Creating a new branch is quick & simple.
 =======
-Creating a new branch is quick and simple.
+you Creating a new branch is quick and simple.
 >>>>>>> feature1